-Power Packs Project recognizes the vital role that nutrition plays childrens’ ability to learn in school.
+Power Packs Project recognizes the vital role that nutrition plays in childrens’ ability to learn in school.
 According to the Center on Hunger and Poverty “hungry children have a hard time learning in school, have short attention spans, and suffer more absence due to illness.”
 Power Packs Project does not solve this problem with highly processed, highly sugared, and expensive pre-packaged foods.
 Instead, each week a recipe for a low-cost meal and the ingredients to make it are provided in addition to staples like peanut butter and cereal.
-Empowering the participating families to better use their food dollars and assure their children are well-fed and ready to learn at school is the goal of the program.
+Empowering the participating families to better use their food dollars and assure their children are well-fed and ready to learn at school are the goals of the program.

 Power Packs Project is a non-profit 501(c)(3) that aims to improve the mental and physical health of children by helping their parents provide nutritious meals over weekends when school breakfast and lunch programs are unavailable to them.